Caeldeth/loures/Lore/Callum-Welcome-To-Castle-Loures.md

 ![Labyrinth](images/callum_loures_3.png)

-In this room there is the mysterious secret passage to the Labrynth.
+In this room there is the mysterious secret passage to the Labyrinth.
 This is perhaps the most well-known secret tunnel, but it is not the concern of this particular tour.
 If you would like to know more about that particular part of the dungeon, there are other texts more appropriate than this one.
 Here, I am mainly focusing on the servant passages.

 ![Blanchefleur](images/callum_loures_4.png)